justinav/justinav.github.io/adriane.md

   <p><strong>Link:</strong> <a href="http://adrianeschramm.com" target="_blank">AdrianeSchramm.com</a></p>
   <p><strong>Scope:</strong> Design & Development</p>

   <p>Adriane Schramm is an artist and a friend I very much admire.
 We talked about collaborating on this portfolio site for years.
-It took a while for her to scan, categorize and upload her work. </p>
+It took her some time to scan, categorize and upload her work. </p>

 </section>